 Frequently Asked Questions

 It’s a pretty normal question to ask: how long is this going to take?
 The honest answer is that it depends — on your goals, your situation and how much work you need done.
-That’s actually one of the best parts of National New Beginnings – we look at you as an individual and build your own personal Game Plan accordingly.
+That’s actually one of the best part’s of A&GE Credit Repair, LLC – we look at you as an individual and build your own personal Game Plan accordingly.
 Your Game Plan focuses on the areas that will make the most impact– and helps our experts get to work quickly to make sure your creditors are being responsible regarding the information they’re reporting about you.

 To know whether credit repair is worth it, you just have to look at what your credit impacts.
 These days, it seems like it’s just about everything.
 When you start realizing how far it goes, it’s easy to do a little math.
 Not having ideal credit can cost you thousands and thousands of dollars over the course of a home or car loan.
 It can keep you from getting insurance coverage or even a job.
 It can make even everyday needs and decisions more difficult.

 When you compare this to the confidence and assurance of feeling in control of your credit situation and the opportunities that brings, the value of credit repair can seem pretty priceless.
-Luckily, having the experts at National New Beginnings working to help you tackle your credit issues costs only $49.99 to start and a low monthly fee as you see your results.
+Luckily, having the experts at A&GE Credit Repair, LLC working to help you tackle your credit issues costs only $49.99 to start and a low monthly fee as you see your results.
 It’s a pretty great value that may impact a lot of the things you value most.

-With National New Beginnings, the answer’s in the name: they’re the experts in credit repair and in helping to defend your financial reputation and overall creditworthiness.
+With A&GE Credit Repair, LLC, the answer’s in the name: they’re the experts in credit repair and in helping to defend your financial reputation and overall creditworthiness.

 As valuable as the possibility of better credit is, the cost to start taking control of it is simple: it’s $49.99 to start and a low monthly fee as you see your results.
 There will never be any additional costs or fees – it’s that straightforward.